philipc2/SSF-Transfer-Learning/README.md

 ## Sub-Seasonal Climate Forecasting via Machine Learning and Transfer Learning

 Code is adapted from He et al. [Sub-Seasonal Climate Forecasting via Machine Learning: Challenges, Analysis, and Advances](https://arxiv.org/abs/2006.07972).
-Modified to support the CESM2 Forecast and Reforecast dataset and Transfer Learning
+Modified to support the CESM2 Forecast and Reforecast dataset and Transfer Learning.
+Work is part of my 2022-2023 Senior Thesis.

 ## Requirements
 The code is compatible with Python 3.6 and the following packages: